Receiver-Device-Independent Quantum Key Distribution Protocols: Introduction

 In practice, the RDI scenario can be quite naturally motivated.
 Consider for instance a large company communicating with an end-user.
 The latter has essentially no means to test their cryptographic device, which is therefore conveniently treated as a black-box.
 On the other hand, the company has access to advanced technology and technical expertise, and can therefore regularly test and characterize their cryptographic device.
 We note that the MDI approach is not applicable to this scenario, as both Alice and Bob require a trusted device (while trust is then relaxed on an intermediate relay station).

 The paper is organized as follows.
 In Section~\ref{sec:scenario} we present the scenario of RDI QKD and discuss the key assumptions that are made, before outlining the RDI-QKD themselves in Section~\ref{sec:protocols}.
 In Section~\ref{sec:securityAnalysis} we present a detailed security analysis.
 In the noiseless case we present an analytical security proof, showing that our protocols can achieve the maximal distance possible in an RDI scenario.
 Specifically, we show that it is possible to obtain a positive key rate for any transmission $\eta>1/n$, where $n$ denotes the states prepared by Alice, and corresponds also to the number of measurements performed by Bob.
-Hence by considering sufficiently many states, our RDI protocol can, in principle, accommodate any amount of losses.
-When noise is present, the security analysis relies on semidefinite programming, providing lower bounds on the key rate.
+Our protocols can therefore accomodate any amount of losses in principle (by considering sufficiently many states), and are optimal in terms of robustness to losses, as no secret key can be obtained when $\eta\leq1/n$ \cite{Acin2016}.
+When noise is present, the security analysis relies on semidefinite programming, for which we adapt the method introduced in Ref. \cite{wang_characterising_2019}, providing lower bounds on the key rate.
 Then, in Section~\ref{sec: noisy states}, we discuss the practical relevance of our RDI approach, in particular how bounds on the overlaps (Gram matrix) can be estimated and justified in practice.
 Finally, in Section~\ref{sec:comparison} we discuss how our protocol compares to other QKD protocols and scenarios.